Angel Investor Statistics – 15 Pieces Of Data

 (Source: Angel Capital Association)

-The reasons for the increases are unclear, but the report speculates that it may be due to the current state of the economy.
-With interest rates remaining low and stock prices high, angels may be feeling more confident about investing in early-stage companies.
+The reasons behind these increases remain unclear, though the report suggests current economic conditions may play a role.
+With persistently low interest rates and elevated stock prices, angels may feel more confident about investing in early-stage companies.

 Final Thoughts: Angel Investor Statistics

-So, what does this all mean for you as an entrepreneur?
-Angel investors are a critical piece of the puzzle when it comes to funding your startup.
+What does this mean for you as an entrepreneur?
+Angel investors represent a critical component in startup funding equations.